constructor21/peal_web_v2/README.md

 Cloud function to get the doc id and run through the list of all meida files and replace their names??
+OR
+Just have a .then promise to do so at the point of campaign creation